 In the same way, employers are keen on hiring someone who shows know-how in the field despite being only 80-90% fit.
 Hence, the words you use in writing your resume can either break or make your career change journey.

 In fact, your list of skills makes the best resume keywords.
-Mention your skills and make sure they’re aligned with what the job requires.
+Mention your skills and make sure they’re aligned with what the job requires to make hiring managers notice you.

 5. Quantify your achievements.